kleqing/Vaio-VGN-NS240E-Hackintosh/README.md

 * Using CodecCommander.kext if you want to fix sound when sleep/wake.

 ### Wifi & Bluetooth
-* ⚠ Caution: Intel AGN 5100 is not supported.
+* ⚠ Attention: Intel AGN 5100 is not supported.
 * My wifi is working well but bluetooth is not (Atheros 9285).
 But some time is doesn't work well.
 So install IOath3kfrmwr.kext and AtherosWiFiInjector.kext to have native Wifi & Bluetoothh.
 Also you have to use FakePCIID_AR9280_as_AR946x.kext and FakePCIID.kext to have AirPort too.

 ### Enthernet